quickwit-oss/quickwit/README.md

   <a href="https://quickwit.io/docs/get-started/installation">Download</a>
 </h4>
 <br/>

+❗**Disclaimer: you are reading the README of Quickwit 0.3 version that will be shipped by the end of April 2022.**

 Quickwit is the next-gen search & analytics engine built for logs.
 It is a highly reliable & cost-efficient alternative to Elasticsearch.